eriktaylor/Transformer-introduction/README.md

 **This site is under active development.**

 ## Introduction
 The Transformer is a general purpose architecture used for machine learning.
 It is the backend for generative AI and foundation models that power recent applications.
 I'll focus on the technology that helped to build models used in ChatGPT, Google Gemini, Stable Diffusion, and others.
-This is an overview about how the transformer architecture is used for vision applications starting from basics to current state-of-the-art.
+This is an overview about how the transformer architecture is used for vision applications starting from the basics to current state-of-the-art.

-Each topic below is broken down into short articles that require about 15 minutes to read.
+Each topic below is broken down into short articles that require about 10 minutes to read.

 ## Short articles on transformers